|

 SWCPC 301

-This is an artificial collection of photographs of Palo Pinto County,
+This artificial collection holds photographs of Palo Pinto County, Texas

 Kingdom (undated).